-Another strand of literature investigates the relationship between emissions trading on the one hand, and electricity prices and quantities on the other, either from a general perspective or in the EU ETS context.
+Another strand of literature investigates the relationship between emissions trading on the one hand and electricity prices and quantities on the other, either from a general perspective or in the EU ETS context.
 Yet, this literature has typically overlooked the effects of different allocation mechanisms.
-A large part of this literature has examined to what degree CO2 prices are passed on to electricity prices..
-Some studies have estimated the elasticity of the electricity price with respect to the CO2 price, finding that this elasticity strongly depends on the generation mix in the market.3 Other studies have estimated the marginal pass-through rate, i.e., the ratio of the increase in power price to the marginal generator's CO2 cost.
-For example, Lise et al. (2010), using a short-run simulation model covering the electricity market of 20 European countries4, find that the marginal pass-through rate is 70-90 percent in most countries and scenarios considered.
-Econometric studies find similar pass-through rates.5 In
+A large part of this literature has examined to what degree CO2 prices are passed on to electricity prices.
+Some studies have estimated the elasticity of the electricity price with respect to the CO2 price, finding that this elasticity strongly depends on the generation mix in the market.3 Other studies have estimated the marginal pass-through rate, i.e., the increase in power price relative to the marginal generator's CO2 cost.
+For example, Lise et al. (2010), using a short-run simulation model covering the electricity market of 20 European countries,4 find that the marginal pass-through rate is 70-90% in most countries and scenarios considered.
+Econometric studies find similar pass-through rates.5 In comparison, our equilibrium pass-through rate (with unconditional allocation of quotas) is actually slightly above 100%.
+This occurs because of higher gas prices due to increased gas demand.6 More importantly, with alternative allocation mechanisms, the pass-through rate tends to be lower, substantially so (at around one third) under output-based allocation.